 (1) Chop the onion in half.
 Place one half of the onion in a food processor with the garlic, 1/2 tsp of salt, and 1/2 tsp of coriander.
 Set aside.

 (2) With the other half of the onion, dice into small pieces.
 Set aside.

 (3) In the food processor, finely chop the parsley and cilantro leaves.
 You should yield approximately 1/4 cup of the mixture once chopped.

-(4) In a large saucepan, heat 1 to 2 tsp of ghee.
+(4) In a large saucepan, heat 1 to 2 tsp of clarified butter.
 Saute the diced onion.
 Once the onion is translucent, add the ground beef, 1 tsp of cumin, 1 tsp of coriander and 1 tsp of salt.